What is a Data Pipeline?

 Data is water

-To better understand what a data pipeline is, let’s start with the simple illustration below.
-Suppose there’s a village with different natural water sources such as rivers, lakes, and wells.
-To get the water, people must manually fetch the water, first walking to the source and then carrying it back to the village.
+Let's start with the simple illustration below to understand better a data pipeline.
+Suppose a village has different natural water sources such as rivers, lakes, and wells.
+To get the water, people must manually fetch it, walk to the source, and then carry it back to the village.

 This is a perfectly suitable solution and achieves the desired result.
 But, as the village expands and their water needs increase, these traditional methods may become too inefficient.

-What’s needed is a new delivery method, one that increases the water supply easily and with far less effort.
+What’s needed is a new delivery method that increases the water supply easily and with far less effort.

-We view data engineers similar to plumbers, creating a network of pipes that connect and deliver water to the consumer.
+We view data engineers as plumbers, creating a network of pipes connecting and delivering water to the consumer.

-Thinking about data in this way, data engineers lay the ‘info’structure for reliable and trusted data to be delivered so that it is available and easy to use for business intelligence, reports, dashboards, and other applications.
+Thinking about data in this way, data engineers lay the ‘info’structure for reliable and trusted data to be delivered to make it available and easy for business intelligence, reports, dashboards, and other applications.

-It’s not just about piping data, a data engineer needs to be thoughtful about the quality of the data that is being passed through the pipes and how it will be used for business analysis.
+It's not just about piping data; a data engineer needs to be thoughtful about the quality of the data being passed through the pipes and how it will be used for business analysis.

 This ensures only quality water (or data) is being delivered.